SteveBarnett/Remixing/_thinking/tao-te-ching-arthur-waley-translation.md

 ### Chapter 11

-> ... **just as we take advantage of what us, we should recognise the usefulness of what is not.**
+> ... **just as we take advantage of what is, we should recognise the usefulness of what is not.**

 ### Chapter 15